Holographic MIMO Communications with Arbitrary Surface Placements: Near-Field LoS Channel Model and Capacity Limit: Numerical Evaluations

 \subsection{Channel Model Evaluation}

-In channel model evaluations, two metrics are mainly focused, namely, the normalized mean-squared errors (NMSEs) between our established channel models and the true wireless channel, and the eigenvalues of the channel matrix in capturing eigenmodes of the true wireless channel.
+In channel model evaluations, two metrics are mainly focused, namely, the normalized mean-squared error (NMSE) between our established channel models and the true wireless channel, and the eigenvalues of the channel matrix in capturing eigenmodes of the true wireless channel.
 The eigenvalues can exactly reveal the eigenmodes (number of available eigenvalues larger than some thresholds) of H-MIMO systems.
-Particularly, the NMSE is defined as
+Particularly, the NMSE is defined as: